hakeemsalman/awesome-cheatsheet/GenAI/Intro.md

 > The GenAI power comes from the Transformer

 **Transformer**: At high level, transformer consist of
-                - Encoder: it encodes the input sequences and passes to the decoder, which learns how to decode the representations for a relevant task.
+                - Encoder: It encodes the input sequences and passes to the decoder
-                - Decoder
+                - Decoder: Which learns how to decode the representations for a relevant task.

 ![alt text](./assets/transformer%20flow.png)